-In this article, we highlight the importance of why autoclaves are pressurised and why devices need to meet the requirements of EN 285 and HTM2031.
+It is essential that autoclaves are pressurised.
+At Sychem, we highlight the importance of why autoclaves are pressurised, and why devices need to meet the requirements of EN 285 and HTM2031.

-It is necessary to maintain a steam temperature between 1340C and 1370C for a minimum period of three minutes to achieve sterilization.
-Other temperature and time relationships, as denoted in HTM01-01, may be used for products which are heat-sensitive (thermo-labile).
+It is necessary to maintain a steam temperature between 1340C and 1370C for a minimum period of three minutes to achieve sterilisation.
+Other temperature and time relationships, as denoted in HTM01-01, may be used for products that are heat-sensitive (thermo-labile).
 Reference should be made to the medical devices’ manufacturers reprocessing instructions.

 For more information on what autoclaves we provide at Sychem, see our full range here.